 Cross-curricular links are made with as many subjects as possible through thorough planning meetings with other subject specialists.
 Educational visits and talks are organised where appropriate.
-For example: Junior 6 travel to Northern France in the summer term after investigating routes, journeys and physical and human features of the area; Junior 4 have an 'Indian Experience' during the summer term when some of our parents come in to share their knowledge of their culture, religions and customs.

 History

 History is taught at Crackley Hall from Junior 1 to Junior 6.